weprodev/Fox.Mockery.Framework/README.md

 * services
   * for list of the services or products which you want to have mock server, like user, shop, ...
   * If you want to de-activate a service just change the `active` value to false
-* settings
-   - general configuration like Base_directory, docker path,...
+* settings: general configuration like Base_directory, docker path,...
-   - You can set the docker directory/ images and version of the docker file.

 # Generation Commands
 In this section you can use commands to generate files.